NSHipster/articles/2013-02-25-nsassertionhandler.md

 And while Foundation assertion macros are extremely useful in their own right—even when just used in development—the fun doesn't have to stop there. `NSAssertionHandler` provides a way to gracefully handle assertion failures in a way that preserves valuable real-world usage information.

+> That said, many seasoned Objective-C developers caution against actually using `NSAssertionHandler` in production applications.
+Foundation assertion handlers are something to understand and appreciate from a safe distance. **Proceed with caution if you decide to use this in a shipping application.**

 `NSAssertionHandler` is a straightforward class, with two methods to implement in your subclass: `-handleFailureInMethod:...` (called on a failed `NSAssert` / `NSParameterAssert`) and `-handleFailureInFunction:...` (called on a failed `NSCAssert` / `NSCParameterAssert`).

 `LoggingAssertionHandler` simply logs out the assertion failures, but those failures could also be logged to an external web service to be aggregated and analyzed, for example.